 Here’s a little-known fact: Impatiens are actually tender perennial plants.
 However, almost everyone grows them as annuals.
 They are not hardy plants.
 And, because they are killed by a frost or freeze, people just assume they are annuals.

-Also, cuttings can easily be rooted from established plants.
+Also, you can easily root cuttings from established plants.
 Once your plant is established, you can make cuttings for baskets and containers for all of your friends!

 Days to Germination: 10 – 20 days.

 The plants prefer rich, moist (not wet) soil that drains well.
 Water them regularly.
 Do not let them dry out.
 For plants grown in hanging baskets and other containers, check the soil daily.
-Frequent watering is required.
 And, you may need to give them a drink every day in hot, dry weather.
+Importantly, if you are planning a trip away from home, have a neighbor or friend check on and water the plants, as needed.

 The final spacing in the garden is 12-18 inches apart.
 The plant tolerates a little crowding.